ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    exposing a virtual filesystem interface through BL31 as a SiP SMC function.
    Default is 0.

+-  ``USE_FCONF_BASED_IO``: This flag determines whether to use IO based on the firmware configuration framework.
+This allows moving the io_policies into a configuration device tree, instead of static structure in the code base.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus reduces SRAM usage.
 Refer to :ref:`Library at ROM` for further details.
 Default